sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-shell-extension-window-list</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Display a window list at the bottom of the screen in GNOME Shell
+Short desc    : Display a window list at the bottom of the screen in GNOME Shell
 URL          : http://wiki.gnome.org/Projects/GnomeShell/Extensions
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : This GNOME Shell extension displays a window list at the bottom of the screen.
+Descript     : This GNOME Shell extension displays a window list at the bottom of the screen.
 ```

 </details>